arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 - **Switch**: name the widget `Switch` and link it to the `led` variable you created before.
 - **LED**: name the widget `led` and link it to the `led` variable you created before.

-Your dashboard should see the following:
+Your dashboard should look like the following:

 ![Arduino IoT Cloud Dashboard setup](assets/user-manual-20.png)